Mix up your fall pizza party with twists on the classic dish

 “The street food was sold to the poor Neapolitans who spent much of their time outside their one-room homes.
 The Neapolitans would purchase slices of pizza and eat it as they walked, which led contemporary Italian authors to call their eating habits ‘disgusting.’”

-Gennaro Lombardi opened the first pizzeria in the United States in 1905 in Manhattan.
+Gennaro Lombardi opened the first pizzeria in the U.S. in 1905 in Manhattan.
 It is still operating today, though in a different location, with the original 1905 oven.

 The pizza industry exploded in the 1930s when Italian-Americans opened pizzerias across Manhattan, New Jersey and Boston.
 Uno’s in Chicago opened in 1943, introducing Chicago-style pizza to the country.